eea/clms-CLCplusBB/README.md

 # Landscape Fragmentation with CLCplus Backbone

-Jupyter notebook for assessing landscape fragmentation using the [CLCplus Backbone 2023](https://land.copernicus.eu/en/products/clc-backbone) 10 m land cover dataset from the Copernicus Land Monitoring Service.
+Jupyter notebook exploring landscape fragmentation and land-use pressures around Polish national parks using the [Copernicus CLCplus Backbone 2023](https://land.copernicus.eu/en/products/clc-backbone) land cover dataset.

 ## What it does